kpeeters/shotweb/README.md

 *WARNING* not yet completely useable for others!

-Shotweb is a simple, modern and compact C++ server to share Shotwell [https://wiki.gnome.org/Apps/Shotwell] photo albums via the web.
+Shotweb is a simple, modern and compact C++ server for Linux to share Shotwell [https://wiki.gnome.org/Apps/Shotwell] photo albums via the web.
+I have a large collection of photos and videos which I do not want to store in a cloud service, but still want to share with friends and family.
+The master copy lives on my laptop and is categorised/labelled with Shotwell.
+I thus simply wanted to share individual Shotwell events with other people.
+Because I could not find anything suitable (most photo sharing server software, such as Piwigo or Nextcloud, is *far* to complex while still not serving my basic needs), I decided to write one myself.

 Features: